May 9, 2020:

 As this is written, every major leaguer healthy enough to be on the field is still awaiting that opportunity.
-Even if the season does begin two months late, for the Nationals, a team with several key players well into their 30s, how will this layoff affect them?
+Even if some semblance of a season ever begins, for the Nationals — a team with several key players well into their 30s –how will this layoff affect them?

 Ryan Zimmerman turns 37 in September.
+(On June 29, he announced that he’ll skip the planned 60-game season, if it takes place.
+He said he’s not ready to announce his retirement.)
 Will he still be able to reach 300 homers?
 He has 270.
 Will Howie Kendrick, who turns 37 in July, be able to replicate his outstanding 2019 season?
 Anibal Sanchez is 36.
 Kurt Suzuki turns 37 in October.

 With three Cy Young Awards, Max would seem to be a lock for the Hall of Fame.
 Yet even though pitching wins aren’t considered as significant as they once were, he has just 170, low by Hall of Fame standards.
 Surely Nationals fans would hope for at least two more outstanding seasons to cement his status and ensure he gets into Cooperstown wearing a curly W.